Athens Daily Review

-The Athens Daily Review is a three-time weekly newspaper in Athens, Texas, published mornings on Tuesday, Thursday & Saturday, and distributed throughout Henderson County.
+The Athens Daily Review is a bi-weekly newspaper in Athens, Texas, published mornings on Wednesday OK & Saturday, and distributed throughout Henderson County.
 It is owned by Community Newspaper Holdings Inc., which acquired the paper from Donrey Media Group in 1998 as part of a 28-paper transaction.
 It does not publish a Sunday, Monday, Wednesday or Friday edition.

+In June 2023, Guy Chapman took over as the Athens Daily Review editor.

 J.B.
 Bishop and George M. Johnson founded the weekly Athens Review in 1885.
 After multiple ownership changes, Robert Enoch Yantis converted the paper to a daily in 1901.